-Master of Fine Arts"For me, there are no boundaries between mediums, only curiosities about what happens when they are joined and how that might create a more savory image, object or place." - Judy Haberl
+MFA: 3D (General, Fibers, and Metals)"For me, there are no boundaries between media, only curiosities about what happens when they are joined and how that might create a more savory image, object or place." - Judy Haberl

-The 3D (Sculpture) MFA is a full-time, 60-credit program.
+The MFA 3D is a full-time, 60-credit program.
+In the weekly Major Studio, students working in sculpture, or in one of the specific 3D fine arts media, meet as a group to engage in critiques with faculty and visiting artists.
+They also meet for mentoring time in studios and shops.
 Students receive individual studio spaces and access to a million square feet of fabrication, installation, and exhibition potential.
 MassArt's sculptural facilities are industrially scaled: enormous metal and wood fabrication shops, a metal forge and foundry, 6 large electric kilns, 4 large gas-fired kilns, large-scale fiber facilities, an electronic projects lab, state-of-the-art computer and imaging labs, a papermaking studio, and a brand new glass shed which includes rooms for working with hot and cold processes and equipment used to cut, grind, polish, drill, and sandblast glass.